SaaS growth marketing is a lot more complex than you’d think.

 By now, we’re sure you’ve heard the term “growth hacking” floating around the Internet.

-Sounds better, right?
+“Growth marketing” sounds better, right?

 Dive into Growth

-But first, a look into what growth really is.
+First, a look into what growth really is.

 Get a primer on growth hacking with some of these posts:

 - A Beginner’s Guide to Growth Hacking